South African War

-Protected by close alliances with the world’s dominant superpowers — first Britain, then America — Canada has not historically felt the need to develop much of a military for itself, and even today the country maintains one of the smallest armed forces in the western world.
-At about 50 000 strong, less than half a per cent of Canadians are currently enlisted in their country’s armed forces, and among NATO members, only tiny Luxembourg spends less of its GDP on defence.
+Protected by close alliances with the world’s dominant superpowers — first Britain, then America — Canada has not historically felt the need to develop a particularly large military for itself.
+At about 50,000 strong, less than half a per cent of Canadians are currently enlisted in their country’s armed forces, and among NATO members, only tiny Luxembourg spends less of its GDP on defence.

-Nevertheless, the Canadian military remains a proud national symbol just the same, and Canadian troops have helped carry out Canadian foreign policy objectives all over the world — whether through combat or peacekeeping — and gratitude for military service is an ingrained part of Canadian culture.
+Nevertheless, the Canadian military remains a proud national symbol just the same.
+For more than a century, Canadian troops have helped carry out Canadian foreign policy objectives all over the world — whether through combat or peacekeeping — and gratitude for military service is an ingrained part of Canadian culture.
 The defining challenge of the Canadian armed forces has always been finding a unique and useful function to fill, however, and that struggle continues to this day.

-For much of Canada’s early history as a British colony, there was very little interest in creating a strong domestic military force.
-British troops still occupied much of Canada, after all, and everyone assumed they always would.
-In 1871, however, Britain and the United States signed the Treaty of Washington as part of an effort to secure lasting peace and trust between the two former rivals.
+For much of Canada’s early history as a British colony, there was little interest in creating a strong domestic military force.
+British troops still occupied much of Canada, and everyone assumed they always would.
+This ended in 1871, when Britain and the United States signed the Treaty of Washington as part of an effort to secure lasting peace and trust between the two former rivals.
 As part of the deal, the U.K. agreed to withdraw all imperial troops from North America.
-Suddenly, Canada was forced to pick up the slack.
+Suddenly, Canada was forced to carry the burden of its own self-defense.

-Like most countries, Canada’s military is divided into three specialized branches: the Canadian Army, the Royal Canadian Navy (RCN), and the Royal Canadian Air Force (RCAF).
-Unlike most countries, however, these branches are all unified into a single organization known as the Canadian Forces.
-The forces are in turn headed by a single commander known as the Chief of the Defence Staff, currently General Walter Natynczyk (b.
-1958), who reports directly to the prime minister of Canada.
-Known as unification, the idea of combining all branches of the military under a single hierarchy was part of a controversial plan to help streamline the country’s small military in the most efficient and cost-effective way possible, and today results in measures such as joint training for new recruits, and senior officers who get promoted from one branch to another.
+Like the militaries of most countries, the Canadian Armed Forces are divided into three specialized branches: the Canadian Army, the Royal Canadian Navy (RCN), and the Royal Canadian Air Force (RCAF).
+Unlike most countries, however, these branches are all unified under a single leadership structure headed by a single commander known as the Chief of the Defence Staff, currently General J.H.
+Vance (b.
+1964), who reports directly to the prime minister of Canada.
+Known as unification, the idea of combining all branches of the military under a single hierarchy was part of a controversial plan to help streamline the country’s small military in the most efficient and cost-effective way possible.
+Today, it results in phenomena such as joint training for new recruits, and commanding officers who are promoted from one branch to another.

-When in service, members of these three branches operate together under four larger Operational Command units, each of which has a different realm of responsibility.
-Canada Command (CANCOM) is in charge of domestic security, the Canadian Expeditionary Force Command is in charge of overseas missions, Canadian Special Forces Command (CANSOFCOM) is the country’s elite special ops unit, and Canadian Operation Support Command provides auxiliary services such as surgeons, engineers and mechanics.
+When in service, members of the three branches of the Canadian Forces operate together under three larger Operational Command units, each of which exists to tackle a different realm of responsibility.
+The main one, the Canadian Joint Operations Command (CJOC), is responsible for domestic security and overseas missions, while the Canadian Special Forces Command (CANSOFCOM) is the country’s elite special ops unit, and the Canadian Forces Intelligence Command (CFINTCOM) does reconnaissance and mapping missions.

-Lastly, there is also the North American Aerospace Defence Command, or NORAD, which, as it sounds, is a joint U.S.-Canadian operation to monitor and protect the security of North American airspace.
-A tribute to continental military cooperation that dates back to the Cold War (1945-1990), NORAD has several bases in both Canada and the United States, featuring members of both the Canadian Forces and the American Air Force under joint U.S.-Canadian command.
+Distinct from Canada’s main military hierarchy is the North American Aerospace Defence Command, or NORAD, which is a joint U.S.-Canadian program to monitor and protect the security of North American airspace.
+A testament to continental military cooperation that dates back to the Cold War (1945-1990), NORAD has several bases in both Canada and the United States, featuring members of both the Canadian Forces and the American Air Force under joint U.S.-Canadian command.

-At the moment, Canada does not maintain any permanent military bases outside of Canada itself, though the government of Prime Minister Stephen Harper (b.
-1959) has shown interest in trying.
+Canada does not maintain any permanent military bases outside of Canada itself.

-The Cold War was an era of unprecedented military expansion for the United States, which provoked a relatively stand-offish attitude towards foreign policy in Canada.
-Safe under the umbrella of American protection as guaranteed by the NORAD alliance, successive Ottawa administrations viewed their country’s armed forces as a luxurious irrelevance at best, and a costly waste of money at worst.
-Critical government attitudes towards military spending became particularly pronounced during the deficit-conscious budget-slashing 1990s, which, even today, some soldiers sneeringly describe as the “dark decade.”
-Lurid stories of Canadian soldiers wearing bright jungle-green uniforms on desert battlefields and decrepit air force helicopters that required two hours of repair for every hour they spent in the air became commonplace, prompting historian J.L.
-Granatstein (b.
-1939) to author a national bestseller entitled Who Killed the Canadian Military?
-(2004).
+The Cold War was an era of unprecedented military expansion for the United States, which provoked a relatively stand-offish attitude towards military policy in Canada.
+Safe under the umbrella of American protection as guaranteed by the NORAD alliance, successive Ottawa administrations viewed their country’s armed forces as a low priority at best, and a waste of money at worst.
+Sceptical government attitudes towards military spending became particularly pronounced during the deficit-conscious, budget-slashing 1990s, which, even today, some soldiers sneeringly describe as the “dark decade.”
+Lurid media stories of Canadian soldiers wearing bright jungle-green uniforms on desert battlefields and decrepit air force helicopters that required two hours of repair for every hour they spent in the air became familiar clichés.

-The events of September 11, 2001, and the subsequent “War on Terror” that saw Canadian troops deployed to Afghanistan (and over 150 killed) is usually seen as a critical turning point in helping reverse Canada’s trend of military neglect, in favour of a new era in which the armed forces once again play a large role in Canadian foreign policy — and the public imagination.
-Under the present government of Prime Minister Harper, who has long made support for the military one of his leading political priorities, funding for the armed forces has increased, along with several high-profile purchases of jets, subs and destroyers.
+The events of September 11, 2001 and the subsequent “War on Terror” that saw Canadian troops deployed to fight against Islamist terrorist groups in Afghanistan (2002-2011), is usually seen as helping reverse a trend of military ambivalence in favour of a new era in which the armed forces once again played a large role in Canadian foreign policy — and the public imagination.
+For a time, the Conservative government of Prime Minister Stephen Harper (b.
+1959, served 2006-2015) emphasized a commitment to increased military funding, but once the Afghanistan conflict ended the armed forces once again became viewed as a costly expenditure worth cutting to ensure balanced budgets.

-The larger question of “what kind of military does Canada need” remains unresolved, however, and is ultimately closely tied with one’s opinions on the overall direction of Canadian foreign policy.
-Those who believe Canada should maintain an aggressive stance against foreign terrorists and rogue regimes will naturally see a strong, well-equipped military as one of the necessary components of giving Canada the capacity to act on its convictions.
-Those who would like to see the country play a lesser role in foreign conflicts, by contrast, and focus more on humanitarian causes and peacekeeping, will be more inclined to favour a smaller and leaner armed forces and be critical of excessive spending.
+The question of what kind of military Canada needs — and how much it should it cost — is ultimately bound to one’s opinion on the larger purpose of Canadian foreign policy.
+Those who believe Canada should maintain an aggressive stance against foreign terrorists and rogue states will naturally see a strong, well-equipped military as one of the necessary components of giving Canada the capacity to act on its convictions.
+Those who would like to see the country play a lesser role in international conflicts, by contrast, and focus more on humanitarian causes and peacekeeping, will be more inclined to favour a smaller and leaner armed forces and be critical of military spending.
 To a large degree, this debate is one of the sharper left/right polarizations within the modern Canadian party system.